 1. Regularly discuss performance objectives and goals

 Career goals are often only covered during performance reviews.
 But job descriptions and personal lives are in constant motion and things change.
-A great way for managers to keep their team members engaged is having regular 1:1 meetings.
-Meeting on a regular basis such as weekly or biweekly allows managers to keep a pulse on how their employees are doing.
+A great way for managers to keep their team members engaged is to have regular 1:1 meetings.
+Meeting on a regular basis allows managers to keep a pulse on how their employees are doing.
 It provides a space for employees to discuss how they feel about their job, the work they’re doing and any other interests that are top of mind at work and in life.
 These conversations allow managers to proactively mitigate problems and quickly identify growth opportunities to give their team members the sense of purpose they desire in the workplace.

 2. Measure personal growth

 Most of us know about the importance of setting specific, measurable career goals, monitoring progress and offering training and educational opportunities.
 But here’s a novel concept: investing in your employees’ personal lives.
-Understanding the bigger picture of what people want from life — and how to factor that into their career development — shows a commitment to employee care and may help you better support their personal and professional goals.
+Understanding the bigger picture of what people want from life — and how to factor that into their career development — shows a commitment to employee care.
+This may help you better support your employees’ personal and professional goals.

 3. Encourage employee development

 Some employees are interested in leadership positions.
 Others want to explore various functions or have expertise that can be useful in a different capacity.
-Encouraging employees to connect with others around the company and explore internal resources and trainings may help your team members learn new skills and grow quickly while filling a need for the company.
+Encouraging employees to connect with others around the company and explore internal resources and trainings may help your team members learn new skills while also filling a need for the company.

 4. Support internal career development

 Make it easy for employees to learn about — and apply for — other opportunities in the company.
-If people feel their career development is a priority and that internal job searches aren’t a secretive operation, they’re more likely to look for their next career opportunity internally rather than externally.
-When you invest in your employees’ growth and development it can help keep employees engaged and learn about their strengths and weaknesses.
+If people feel their career development is a priority and that internal job searches aren’t a secretive operation, they can look for their next career opportunity internally rather than externally.
+When you invest in your employees’ growth and development it can help keep employees engaged.

 5. Provide support and employee care benefits

-Employees who can care for themselves outside of work are more likely to able to perform better at work.
-Providing adequate benefit coverage for mental health services — from individual and couples counseling to group therapy — gives employees the ability to prioritize their well-being.
+Employees who can care for themselves outside of work are more likely to perform better at work.
+Adequate benefit coverage for mental health services — from individual and couples counseling to group therapy — gives employees the ability to prioritize their well-being.
 Employee Assistance Programs are great for providing access to qualified mental health therapists and a variety of services to help employees manage their lives — like childcare, housecleaning and even running errands.